Bathroom color ideas – 17 shades to try to bring calm and character into your space

 If you want to add a splash of color to your bathroom but you’re not sure how far to go, choose three shades – one neutral, one colorful but light, and one bold.
 Then, divide these across the space with a ratio of 7-2-1.

-So seven-tenths of the room should be neutral, two-tenths lighter and colorful - leaving the final tenth bold.
+So seven-tenths of the room should be neutral, two-tenths lighter, and colorful - leaving the final tenth bold.
 This will add color to the space in a non-domineering and balanced way.

-Find three colors that conventionally go together, like white, grey and light green, and swap out one of the colors for a bolder version – lime green, to create a striking 7-2-1 bathroom color scheme.
+Find three colors that conventionally go together, like white, gray, and light green, and swap out one of the colors for a bolder version – lime green, to create a striking 7-2-1 bathroom color scheme.

 13. Contrast dark colors with warm accents

 Bathrooms are traditionally seen as white, bright places, but don’t be afraid to go a little darker with bathroom color ideas.
 A dark color, such as charcoal or indigo, can really make a bathroom pop, especially when used in stark contrast with bright, light finishes.
-Matt black fittings are becoming more popular all the time, with many of us opting for black and anthracite showers, taps and fittings these days.
+Matt black fittings are becoming more popular all the time, with many of us opting for black and anthracite showers, taps, and fittings these days.

-Adding another hue to a dark bathroom color scheme – a bright green for example – will create a modern, contemporary look.
+Adding another hue to a dark bathroom color scheme – a bright green, for example – will create a modern, contemporary look.

 14. Use two patterns in the same color